 - Dedicated tools for Local SEO and WooCommerce SEO

-In summary, sitemaps are one of the basic elements you need to ensure your site and its content are visible on search engines.
-A good sitemap tool can even help you improve your search rankings, leading to more site traffic and new visitors.
+Sitemaps are one of the basic elements you need to ensure your site and its content are visible on search engines.
+A good sitemap helps you improve your search rankings, which leads to more site traffic and new visitors.
+Just follow these 3 easy steps to learn how to make a sitemap for WordPress.

 The first thing you must do is get the AIOSEO plugin.
 If you want the advanced News and Video Sitemap generators, make sure and get the Pro plan or above.